toeso/toeso.github.io/_posts/2017-12-09-what-you-need-to-know-when-travelling-to-venezuela.md

 {% include multilang.html lang="es" url="/viajes/lo-que-necesitas-saber-si-viajas-a-venezuela/" %}

-We went to Venezuela three times in the last six months, spending a total of about two months in this beautiful country.
+<span class="dropcap">W</span>e went to Venezuela three times in the last six months, spending a total of about two months in this beautiful country.
 When talking to people about our experiences, common questions like how complicated is it to go there; is it really that cheap; is the situation really as shown in the news or social media; came up repeatedly.
 Therefore, we decided to write up the most common questions and our answers.
 First of all, one thing:

 > Venezuela is a terrific place and well worth visiting.